 Introduction

-Would you feel cooler wearing a light or dark-colored shirt on a hot, sunny day?
-The color and texture of an object influences how much radiant energy from the sun it will absorb or reflect.
+Would you feel cooler wearing a light- or dark-colored shirt on a hot, sunny day?
+The color and texture of an object influences how much radiant energy from the sun the object will absorb or reflect.
 Every color reflects a certain amount of light while absorbing the rest as heat energy.
 The amount of reflected light is called the color’s light reflectance value.
 Dark colors with low light reflectance values tend to reflect little light while absorbing lots of heat energy, whereas light colors with high reflectance values reflect a lot of light and absorb little energy.
 People in warm, sunny climates are more likely to purchase light-colored cars since they don’t heat up as quickly as dark-colored ones.
 Many house paints come with a predetermined light reflectance value to guide consumers when making color choices for their homes.
-Since the Earth’s surface is made of many colors and textures, it is heated unevenly.
-Snow, ice, and clouds reflect a lot of energy back into space while green forests and vegetated lands absorb energy.
+Since Earth’s surface is made of many colors and textures, it is heated unevenly.
+Snow, ice, and clouds reflect a lot of energy back into space, while green forests and vegetated lands absorb energy.

 Objectives